 South Sudan emergency

-The situation in South Sudan and neighbouring countries has quickly escalated into a full-blown humanitarian emergency.
-Although we are doing all we can to provide relief and life-saving shelter with limited resources, displacement in the region is expected to rise until a political solution is found.
+The situation in South Sudan and neighbouring countries has escalated into a full-blown humanitarian emergency.
+After nearly a decade of conflict and despite efforts toward implementing the peace agreement, South Sudan continues to grapple with sporadic violence, chronic food insecurity and the devastating impact of major flooding.
+Although we are doing all we can to provide relief and life-saving shelter with limited resources, displacement in the region is expected to continue until a political solution is found.

-Inside South Sudan, nearly two million people are displaced internally, while outside the country there are now over two million South Sudanese refugees, mainly in Ethiopia, Sudan, and Uganda.
-Many fear imminent attack or struggle with food insecurity.
-Uganda currently hosts the most South Sudanese refugees, having taken in more than one million.
+Inside South Sudan, around two million people are displaced while outside the country there are now over two million South Sudanese refugees – making it the largest refugee population in the region - mainly hosted in Ethiopia, Sudan, and Uganda.
+Many live in precarious conditions, exacerbated by the COVID-19 pandemic and the looming drought and food insecurity.